mcdougallab/matlabneuroninterface/README.md

         - get_vector_vec: `<SHAPE>` of clib.array.neuron.Double is "len"
 - **setup2_build**
     - to build the library interface

+Then, you can test the toolbox by running:
 - **example_run**
     - to call some functions from the library
     - stdout/stderr are written to stdout.txt/stderr.txt respectively